 Every business, no matter how small, should form an LLC.
 Matter of fact, it’s the most important thing you could ever do for your business.
 Why?
 Because forming an entity grants you:

 - Perpetual existence

 Who Should Start a Peddling Business?

 Peddling isn’t for everyone.
-There are some limitations, the biggest being never having a fixed location for your business.
-But this could also work in your favor, allowing you to pick up and move to high traffic areas on a whim and take advantage of special events and holidays.
+There are some limitations, the biggest being never having a fixed location for your business, so you’ll always need to search for new areas to operate.
+But this could also work in your favor, allowing you to center in on high traffic areas on a whim and take advantage of special events and holidays.